 Soybeans are a major dietary source of the isoflavones genistein and daidzein.
-Both are phytoestrogens, plant molecules that are structurally and functionally similar to mammalian estrogens.
-Phytoestrogens are thought possibly to inhibit binding of the more potent endogenous estrogens and decrease their potential effects on breast cancer risk by competing for estrogen receptors.
+Both are phytoestrogens, which are structurally and functionally similar to mammalian estrogens.
+Phytoestrogens might inhibit binding of endogenous estrogens and decrease their potential effects on breast cancer risk by competing for estrogen receptors.

 On the other hand, phytoestrogens appear to be capable of promoting estrogen positive breast cancer under some circumstances.
 Genistein accounts for approximately 50% of total soy isoflavones, whereas daidzein accounts for about 40%.
 Genistein is also a component of currants, parsley and sage, as well as other legumes such as lima beans and chickpeas.
 Daidzein is also found in currants and some other legumes such as fava beans.
 This article covers genistein and daidzein in general.
 The recommendation above refers to genistein and daidzein supplements, not isoflavones as found in food.